DougAnderson444/ardag/README.md

 `npm run dev:arlocal`

-Then navigate to localhost and see the test pass.
+Then navigate to localhost, paste your arlocal url in the input slot, and see the test pass.

 # Design

 The data is saved to Arweave [data transactions](https://github.com/ArweaveTeam/arweave-js#create-a-data-transaction).
 Then the transaction id (txid) is saved as an entry in the Smartweave contract.

 This way, the entire DAG can be retrieved simply by iterating through the ContractID and resolving the data transactions.

+RootCID is set to the latest rootCID for the loaded contractId.